jourdanwaas/planAGN/README.md

 │
 ├── docs/              ← Project documentation using mkdocs; see www.mkdocs.org for details │
 ├── notebooks/         ← Jupyter notebooks.
-Naming convention is a number (for ordering), │                        the creator's initials, and a short `-` delimited description, e.g.
-│                        `1.0-jqp-initial-data-exploration`.
 │
-├── reports/           ← Generated outputs from scripts │   ├── figures/       ← Generated graphics and figures as .png │   └── results/       ← Generated .tex file outputs
+├── reports/           ← Generated outputs from scripts │   ├── figures/       ← Generated graphics and figures as .png files │   └── results/       ← Generated .tex file outputs
 │
 └── agn_habitability/  ← Source code for use in this project.